 - The earlier your time, the sooner you are allowed to participate and the more room options you may have.

 - The earliest selection time within each group will represent that group.

 - Students who are not guaranteed housing (including non-resident students, students beyond their 8th semester in housing, etc.) will not be issued a selection time and are not eligible to participate in the General Room Selection process.

-- If you have a disability-related housing accommodation on file, someone from the Office of Residence Life and Housing will contact you in mid-February to schedule a meeting to select your housing.
+- If you have a disability-related housing accommodation on file, someone from the Office of Residence Life and Housing will contact you to schedule a meeting to select your housing.

 Step 4: Set Realistic Expectations

 The earlier your selection time, the sooner you are allowed to participate and the more room options you may have.
 A list of available rooms, including the type and occupancy of the room, and independent blocks will be posted and updated frequently during the selection process.
 Review this document as you get closer to your selection time.